gamepark/arackhan-wars/README.md

 ### 3.3 The setup

-Once you have one Material type and one Location type, you can start to setup a new game in [GameRules.ts](/rules/src/GameRules.ts)
+Once you have one Material type and one Location type, you can start to setup a new game in [ArackhanWarsRules.ts](/rules/src/ArackhanWarsRules.ts)

 You can easily create and manipulate the material in the setup:

 ```
   setup() {
-    this.setupMaterial(MaterialType.Card).createItems([
+    this.setupMaterial(ArackhanWarsMaterial.Card).createItems([
       {id: TheCardEnumId.SomeId1, location: { type: LocationType.Hand }},
       {id: TheCardEnumId.SomeId2, location: { type: LocationType.Hand }},
       {id: TheCardEnumId.SomeId3, location: { type: LocationType.Hand }},